Frequently Asked Questions about Nusa Penida

 Indonesia is a stunning country with jaw-drapping nature both on the surface and underwater.
 However the whole 17,000++ (yes, you’ve read that one right) tropical islands archipelago sits on the so called Ring of Fire, which is a zone of seismic activity.

 In order to minimise the impact of the rare but still possible surprises of Mother Nature, we strongly recommend you to have your travel and medical insurance sorted.
+We are using Dive Assure for both travel and diving insurance.

 Bali province, which Nusa Penida is a part of, is populated mainly by Hindus.